BSI-Bund/secvisogram/docs/user/vulnerabilities-usage.en.md

 # Vulnerabilities - Usage

-* The same `cve` must not be repeated for multiple vulnerablity items.
+* The same `cve` must not be repeated for multiple vulnerability items.